defi-wonderland/handbook/docs/processes/project-lifecycle.md

 ---
 # *Immutable code means we have one chance to get it right.*

 Our project lifecycle systematically eliminates vulnerabilities at every stage.
-Each phase—from initial design to final deployment—adds a validation layer. **No assumption goes unverified, no edge case is unexplored.**
+Each phase, from initial design to final deployment, adds a validation layer. **No assumption goes unverified, no edge case is unexplored.**

 Users trust their assets to our code, and we take quality seriously. **Quality is paramount for us**, so we strive to exceed expectations in all aspects of our development process, including writing automated tests, creating comprehensive documentation, implementing effective monitoring systems, and more.
 Our development process is divided into: